 As our “normal” shifted from enclosed office spaces to crowded living rooms, bedrooms, and makeshift couch offices, the lines between work and “life” significantly blurred.
 With that, we’re spending more and more time with coworkers virtually.
 As the transition to a hybrid model for many companies started in 2022, though, the in-person time with team members has started to increase again.

 Oftentimes we find ourselves engaging with our coworkers just as much as we engage with our families and other interpersonal relationships.
 Culturally intelligent people play a huge role in bridging the gaps in groups by educating peers about differing cultures, transferring knowledge between groups, and building interpersonal connections in multicultural groups, teams, or organizations.
 Culturally intelligent employees also posses the ability to drive innovation and creativity by integrating and utilizing diverse resources.
-They lean into the varying perspectives that come with a multicultural workplace.
+They lean into the varying perspectives that come with a multicultural workplace and help make work a more equal and equitable place.

 Workplaces with high cultural intelligence are less likely to have one-track mindsets and are more likely to experience diversity of thought–a crucial trait for organizations operating in workplaces growing more diverse by the generation.